API is the abbreviation for an application programming interface.

 In simple terms it is an “electronic handshake” between two systems.

 This electronic handshake defines a “common language” for the systems to talk to each other – i.e. for data to pass through.
 In the data-heavy world of commercial real estate (CRE), it is most commonly used to pass data between two systems.

 As with any formal relationship, the API’s documentation is very important.
 The documentation generally explains the services the API offers and how to use those services.
-(That is, this documentation lists the fields, and indicates what minimum required information is required to pass a message, and what that the data for each field should look like, and not look like).
+(That is, this documentation lists the fields, indicating what minimum required information is required to successfully pass a message, and what that the data for each field should look like, and not look like).
 This ensures that each party does not have to understand the intricacies behind each system – a strong benefit of an API.

 A good API will also provide detailed feedback in the event that the wrong data is passed – e.g. data that fails the required shape of data approved for that field.

-API documentation should also be “version controlled” – for example: one this day, the API changed, and these were the changes.
+API documentation should also be “version controlled” – for example: on this day, the API changed, and these were the changes.